neiljp/zulip-terminal/docs/getting-started.md

 [//]: # (For future development: The images in the tutorial were taken from a terminal window with 135 columns and 35 lines.
-The blue arrows are #4EC8FB.)
+The blue arrows are #4EC8FB.
+Use pngcrush to minimize image size.)

 # Zulip Terminal User Tutorial